bor-attila/python-indexer/README.md

 First index
 -----------
-The PDI before the first index, will open your webbrowser and you will need to give perssion to PDI to index your dropbox.
+The PDI comes before the first index, it will open your webbrowser, and you will need to give permission to the PDI to index your dropbox.
 If this permission will be denied the PDI <b>won't</b> index your dropbox.

-After the first success index, the PDI will not ask permission again, so you can use with <i>crontab</i>.
+After the first successful indexing, the PDI will not ask permission again, so you can use it with <i>crontab</i>.
 (Don't forget to use -q for quiet mode, or use > /dev/null)

 Arguments
 ---------